hanfak/topics-to-learn/general-paradigms/oop-design/oop-design.md

 a lot of what writing good code is about comes down to making proper use of abstraction levels, and deciding which abstractions to put in place is the first step to a good design.

+Improving OO design or any software design is to keep software soft.
+  - why?
+    - May result in lower total cost of ownership (TCO) for a longer-lived system
+    - May allow the business to be more agile (responding more quickly to changing marketplace conditions)
+    - May result in happier development teams (which in turn,may increase productivity and reduce staff turnover)

+ultimately it is the code that must be transformed from its current state to a new state to support the goals of the organisation or users.

 ## Use of diagramming and planning

 - UML